 The arch uses the same bricks as in the main room.
 The colour differences between the bricks should be reduced when they are sealed.
 Failing that I will have a multi-coloured arch.

-It’s a bit mean to future historians to build the arch in 100 year old bricks so I’ve made good use of red bricks left over from the new build next door in the infill.
-The ancient bricks they replaced will be used to find a match for the repairs needed on the outside wall of the chimney.
+It’s a bit mean to future historians to build the arch in 100 year old bricks so I’ve made good use of red bricks left over from the new build next door to fill gaps where fireplace mounting wood was removed, and also a couple of loose bricks above the arch that I have saved to match replacement bricks for the exterior wall.

 I think the sides of the fireplace opening will need to be plastered as the corners of the bricks have been knocked off.
 Possibly I will be able to only plaster the corners and make a nice curve.
 I’ll likely leave the back of the opening in sooty brick.